Why is my tummy so bloated?

 Breath Tests

-This excess of bacteria in the small intestine can lead to the release of gases such as hydrogen and methane (but not hydrogen sulfide yet), which can be identified through a breath test.
-This is currently offered by some adult gastroenterologists and can also be ordered up via a qualified nutritional therapist, naturopath or functional medicine practitioner.
+This excess of bacteria in the small intestine can lead to the release of gases such as hydrogen and methane, which can be identified through a breath test.
+Some adult gastroenterologists currently offer this and these tests can also be ordered up via a qualified nutritional therapist, naturopath or functional medicine practitioner.

 This test is non-invasive and can be done at home or under the guidance of a gastroenterologist.
 You need to fast overnight before carrying out this SIBO breath test.
-And the test involves breathing into a tube, then drinking a specialist sweet drink (lactulose, glucose or fructose), and then breathing into a series of other tubes at regular intervals 2-3 hours after swallowing the drink.
+The test involves breathing into a tube, followed by drinking a specialist sweet drink (lactulose, glucose, or fructose), and then breathing into a series of other tubes at regular intervals, 2-3 hours after swallowing the drink.

 New Stool Tests

-The markers which suggest that SIBO is a likely issue may include, Bilophila wadsworthia and Desulfovibrio spp. and to a lesser extent Fusobacterium, which all drive more of the hydrogen sulfide dominant SIBO, and then Methanobrevibacter smithii which is more methane dominant.
-Hydrogen SIBO is still best to be carried out by a breath test.
+The stool test markers that suggest SIBO is a likely issue for you may include Bilophila wadsworthia and Desulfovibrio spp., and to a lesser extent Fusobacterium, which all drive more of the hydrogen sulfide-dominant SIBO.
+Then Methanobrevibacter smithii, which is more methane-dominant, is also flagged in the stool tests.
+Hydrogen-dominant SIBO is still best diagnosed with a breath test.

 Fusobacterium |

-The hydrogen sulfide bacteria enjoy a high fat and high bile environment and are normally more abundant on diets that are rich in saturated fats, especially dairy, meat and coconut oil.
-If you eat a more balanced diet, then Bilophila wadsworthia should be really quite low.
+The hydrogen sulfide bacteria such as Bilophila wadsworthia enjoy a high-fat and high-bile environment and usually are more abundant in people with diets that are rich in saturated fats, especially dairy, meat and coconut oil.
+If you eat a more balanced diet with a wider range of vegetables, salads, pulses, nuts and seeds, then Bilophila wadsworthia should naturally be there in relatively low levels.

-The hydrogen sulfate bacteria are more far reaching than the gut and are linked with poor glucose control as well affecting circulation and heart health.
-However even in the gut these can lead to gut permeability AKA “leaky gut”.
-A hallmark ‘rotten egg’ smelling gas has been associated with hydrogen sulfide dominant SIBO.
+The hydrogen sulfate bacteria are more far-reaching in the body than just the gut and are linked with poor glucose control, as well as affecting circulation as well as heart health.
+However, even in the gut, these can lead to gut permeability, AKA “leaky gut”.
+A hallmark ‘rotten egg’ smelling gas has been associated with hydrogen sulfide-dominant SIBO.

 Hydrogen Sulfide bacteria also tend to respond well to herbal bitters such as Gentian, Oregon grape and Dandelion root.
-Antimicrobials may include Uva Ursi, Bismuth, Green Tea, Turmeric and Silvercillin, as well as Zinc and Molybdenum.
+Antimicrobials may include Uva Ursi, Bismuth, Green Tea and Turmeric, as well as Zinc and Molybdenum.

-The world is currently worried about how much methane our cows produce, but one of the key high methane gas producers is the human bowel!
+The world is currently concerned about how much methane our cows produce, but one of the key sources of methane is human bowel gas!

-In SIBO, Methanobrevibacter smithii will more likely present in a constipation picture as it converts hydrogen into methane which promotes a slow bowel transit.
+In SIBO, Methanobrevibacter smithii will more likely present in a constipation picture as it converts hydrogen into methane, which promotes a slow bowel transit.
 However, it can equally show up in excess amounts when a person is experiencing diarrhoea, bloating, pain and flatulence.
+So don’t rule this one out if you are not constipated.

 Methanogens grow less in a low pH more acidic gut environment.
 Methanobrevibacter smithii on the plus side plays an important role in the digestion of polysaccharides (complex sugars) by consuming the end products of bacterial fermentation.

-When Methanobrevibacter smithii is first identified and there is more of a sluggish constipation picture, add in flax seeds, chia seeds, hemp seeds, berries, nuts, brown rice, quinoa and green tea as well as kiwi fruit.
-Herbal blends like Triphala can also help as well as specific blends to help motility.
+When Methanobrevibacter smithii is first identified through testing and there is more of a sluggish constipation picture, then my first port of call would be to add in flax seeds, chia seeds, hemp seeds, berries, nuts, brown rice, quinoa and green tea as well as kiwi fruit.
+Herbal blends like Ayurvedic triphala can also help, as well as specific kinetic herbal blends to help motility.

 You can also use natural anti-microbial support such as herbs like Garlic (if Hydrogen Sulfide Bacteria are not present as well), Oregano, Uva Ursi and Neem as well as nano silver.

-Prebiotics such as PHGG (Partially Hydrolysed Guar Gum) maybe helpful in methane-dominant SIBO and it has been found to improve the effectiveness of the antibiotic Rifaxamin sometimes used in SIBO treatment and is also excellent for populating the large intestine microbiome.
+Prebiotics such as PHGG (Partially Hydrolysed Guar Gum) may be helpful in a methane-dominant SIBO picture and it has been found to improve the effectiveness of the antibiotic Rifaxamin which is sometimes used in SIBO treatment.
+PHGG is also excellent for populating the large intestine microbiome with a diverse population of friendly bacteria.

 | Hydrogen & Hydrogen Sulfide Dominant